-10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes)
+Trade Area Recovery

+(Drive Time in Minutes)

-Media's pre-pandemic trade area was a 34 minute drive time, which shrank by 26% during the shutdown to 25 minutes.
-During reopening, the trade area recovered by 9% to 28 minutes.
+Newtown's pre-pandemic trade area was a 30 minute drive time, and the trade area shrank by 17% during the shutdown to 25 minutes.
+During reopening, the trade area had a 10% recovery to 28 minutes.

 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
 The average recovery was 10% for all downtowns up to 27 minutes.

 At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic. %dvrpc SOURCE: BUXTON CO.
+It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did pre-pandemic.

-10 LEAST IMPACTED DOWNTOWNS